dysk0zero/FP-Template/README.md

 # FP Template

-Template for **Cem & Javi**: LaTeX docs, Python tooling, and an AI chat CLI (DeepSeek or ChatGPT via OpenAI).
+Template for **Cem & Javi**: LaTeX docs and Python tooling for academic papers.

 ---